 The MSCI program occupies a unique niche within the continuum of our MD, MD-PhD and MPH training programs.
 The MD-PhD program trains physician-scientists to perform basic molecular research, while the MPH program trains physician-scientists to perform epidemiology, outcomes, health services and quality improvement research.
 The MSCI program will train physicians and other health professionals in the fundamental tools of patient-oriented research, which generally involves mechanistic, hypothesis-driven research on patients, often within the context of clinical trials of new drugs, devices, or procedures.

 Yes, you may enroll in MSCI courses as a Special Student.
+Special Students are non-degree seeking enrollees.
 Often individuals will enroll in a course as a Special Student to determine if MSCI is a good fit for their academic needs and career trajectory.
-The cost of tuition for a Special Student is $1477 per credit hour (2017-2018).
-However, the ability to "audit" a course is contingent if the course has less than 10 students enrolled.
+The cost of tuition for a Special Student is $1872 per credit hour (2023-2024); additional fees apply.
+The purchase of textbooks, software, and other research supplies is the responsibility of the Special Student.